glennfrey/Physical_Verification_using_Sky130/README.md

 Now the number of devices are the same.
 ##### Lab 6 LVS Layout Vs Verilog For Standard Cell
 ![](vsdpvday5/lab5ex6.png)
+In this exercise, we will look at running layout vs. verilog.
+We shall use a standard cell design from the efabless caravel chip.
+This example uses an OpenLane design, so LVS was already conducted on it as part of the design process by OpenLane.
+Let us run Magic to view the file in this exercise.
+We find a digital PLL design.
+Let us extract the layout file into netlist as follows.
 ![](vsdpvday5/lab5ex6a.png)
+Since the netlist being compared here is a verilog code, and no schematic capture exists, we can't view a schematic in Xschem.
+The process here is to directly compare the layout netlist with the verilog.
+Below is the verilog code for the same.
+Now, we can conduct layout vs. verilog using the run_lvs shell script provided.
+This gives the following results.
+If we take a look at the comp.out file, we see that the tap, fill1 and fill2 nets are missing in the layout.
 ![](vsdpvday5/lab5ex6b.png)
+This can be confirmed by checking the verilog file for fill nets.
+As we can see, there are fill layers such as FILLER_0_11 present in the verilog.
+Let us search for these in the layout netlist.
+We find that there are fill layers, but only under other decap cells.
+Let us open Magic and search for the FILLER_0_11 layer directly here in the layout.
 ![](vsdpvday5/lab5ex6c.png)
+We can see that the goto command does indeed find it.
 ![](vsdpvday5/lab5ex6d.png)
+If we expand into this cell however, we see the cell exists, but no relevant devices such as resistors, transistors, etc. appear in it.
+It is simply a cell with 4 pins on a diff layer.
+Because of it being "empty", Magic's extraction optimises this cell completely out of the final spice netlist.
+To fix this, we must explore a method used by OpenLane.
 ![](vsdpvday5/lab5ex6e.png)
+If we open the Netgen setup.tcl file and look for the word "fill", we see the following rule.
 ![](vsdpvday5/lab5ex6f.png)
+Here we see that fill and tap cells can be ignored.
+We can assume that a good place and route tool will never be able to place these fill cells in such a way to mess up design.
+So in this case, it is okay to ignore this error; though the code for this also depends on the MAGIC_EXT_USE_GDS environment variable.
+This means that this environment variable must be set before Netgen runs for it to be able to ignore these fill errors.
+Let us edit the run_lvs shell to add the environment variable as follows.
 ![](vsdpvday5/lab5ex6g.png)
+Now, if we pass the files to Netgen using the shell script, we get unique matching.
 ##### Lab 7 LVS For Macros
 ![](vsdpvday5/lab5ex7.png)
 ![](vsdpvday5/lab5ex7a.png)